AriFordsham/GHCWiki/type-functions-solving.md

 - Perform Rule Triv as part of normalisation.
 - Whenever an equality of Form (2) or (3) would be recursive, the program can be rejected on the basis of a failed occurs check.
 (Immediate rejection is always justified, as right-hand sides do not contain synonym familles; hence, any recursive occurrences of a left-hand side imply that the equality is unsatisfiable.)
 - We flatten locals and wanteds in the same manner, using fresh flexible type variables.
 (We have flexibles in locals anyway and don't use (Unify) during normalisation - this is different to `new-single`.)

+**TODO** We may want to drop the `alpha > x for all x already used` side condition on fresh `alpha`s again.
+Instead, we should probably consider all *local* flexible variable equalities during finalisation, too.
+At least, those involving flexible variables introduced by flattening.

 ## Propagation (aka Solving)